DIPlib/diplib/dipimage/user_manual/07_functions.md

 `dippan`, `diplink`, `dipstep`, `dipanimate`, and `dipisosurface`.
 See the help for each of these functions (using the `help` command) to learn more about them.

+Note that these functions apply only to figure windows created by `dipshow`.

 Creating, Linking and Clearing Figure Windows: `dipfig` and `dipclf` {#sec:function_dipfig}
 --------------------------------------------------------------------